It’s been a long time since my last update! I apologize for that.

 If ground hot sausage is not available in your area, you could always cut open pre-made sausage links and use that as stuffing, or you could try a recipe like this one.
 If I used this one, I’d probably sub out the vegetable oil for avocado oil.

 Before you toss the drippings, taste them.
 They are insanely delicious.
 My favorite way to eat this is to mix it with some cauliflower rice.
 So spicy and delicious.
 It absorbs all of that wonderful fat from the sausage!
+If you do have any reserve sauce leftover, I suggest adding it to my Italian Spaghetti Squash Casserole to transfer all of that yummy flavor.

 Did you enjoy my Hot Sausage Stuffed Banana Peppers?
 Tell me about them below!